nodejitsu/handbook/content/features/webhooks.md

     on_failure: never
 ```

-Internally our API will try to see if you have Travis configured like this, and if you do it will put the deployment request from Github on a hold until Travis informs us all tests have passed.
+Internally our API will try to see if you have Travis configured like this, and
+if you do it will put the deployment request from Github on a hold until Travis
+informs us all tests have passed.

 If tests failed we won't deploy.
 Simple.

 <a name="webhookapi-privaterepos"></a>
-## Deploying Private Repos & Commit Status API
+## Deploying Private Repositories & Commit Status API

-If you authorize access so we can use your github account we can do more fun stuff like allowing you to deploy your private repositories, or even update your [commit status](https://github.com/blog/1227-commit-status-api) and check if a deployment worked directly in github.
-We don't save any passwords - we just use the password to retrieve a token to save.
+If you authorize access so we can use your github account we can do more fun
+stuff like allowing you to deploy your private repositories, or even update your
+[commit status](https://github.com/blog/1227-commit-status-api) and check if a
+deployment worked directly in github.
+We don't save any passwords - we just use
+the password to retrieve a token to save.

 ![Commit Status API](https://versions.jitsu.com/resources/merge.png)